 CALS Student Internships

-The following projects are being carried out this summer by CALS students though the CCE Summer Internship Program.
+The following projects were carried out in the summer of 2020 by CALS students through the CCE Summer Internship Program.

 Internship Location: Cornell Cooperative Extension Chemung County